Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/post-processing/hdr-output.md

 URP only supports HDR Output on the following platforms:

 * Windows with DirectX 11, DirectX 12 or Vulkan
-* Devices that use Metal
+* MacOS devices that use Metal
+* iOS 16+ devices
 * Consoles
 * XR devices with HDR support
+* Android devices that use Vulkan and GLES

 > **Note**: DirectX 11 only supports HDR Output in the Player, it does not support HDR Output in the Editor.